 Herkimer County Residents:

-- Possess a high school diploma from a public or New York State Education Registered non-public high school
+- Possess a high school diploma from a public or New York State Education Registered non-public high school or

-- Possess a GED
+- Possess a GED or TASC or

 - Completion of the equivalent of a four-year high school course of study (home schooled) under the requirements of Section 100.10 of the Regulations of the Commissioner of Education, as certified by the superintendent of the school district in which the student resides.